corpusant-ai/riff-api/README.md

 ## Examples

 The `examples` directory explains use cases of the API.
-To run, first `pip install .` then execute with Python 3.
+To run, first `pip install riff-api` then execute with Python.

  * [1_simple.py](examples/1_simple.py) - Use lyrics and a sound prompt to create music.